iurianu/purls/_posts/2018-11-12-the-complete-schema-org-markup.md

 <section>
 <h5>The Sitelink Searchbox</h5>
 The sitelink searchbox is a feature implemented in schema.org, and can be obtained on any website, no matter its size, but with better chances for big websites, with lots of content.
 How do we get it?
-Very simple: we just have to add a small script in the <head> section of our website, to tell the Search Engines how the query has to be made, just like in the next example:
+Very simple: we just have to add a small script in the \&lt;head\&gt; section of our homepage, to tell the Search Engines how the query has to be made, just like in the next example:
 <pre>
 &lt;script type="application/ld+json"&gt;
 {